A Game-Changing Discovery: Norway’s 70 Billion Tonnes of Phosphate Deposits and its Impact on Global Markets

 The euphoria fizzled out and prices plummeted due to the fall in demand artificially caused by the United States and its Western allies.

-The United States could not tolerate another unilateral decision that looked like two drops of water to that of the oil-producing countries which decreed a general embargo following the October war between Israel and the Arab countries.
+The United States might not tolerate another unilateral decision that looked like two drops of water to that of the oil-producing countries which decreed a general embargo following the October war between Israel and the Arab countries.

 A recovery was observed in 1978, but the damage had already been done.
 Morocco found itself in a difficult situation even though it was engaged in a diplomatic and then military battle to recover and consolidate its sovereignty over the Sahara.